Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): Results

 \textbf{(a)~Defect prediction:} Figure~\ref{fig:Statistical_dp} shows the performance of all learners from \S\ref{sec:mylearners} on the defect prediction case study.
 These results are grouped by the ``rank'' in the left-hand-side column (and this rank was generated using the statistical methods of \S\ref{eval}).

-Looking at our results, in Figure~\ref{fig:Statistical_dp}, we recommend GENERAL0; i.e., use the single model found at the root of the GENERAL tree.
-We say this since, in all performance measures, GENERAL0 performs statistically similar or better than our baseline and SOA methods while also returning the fewest models.
-To defend this recommendation, we note that: \bi \item We would not recommend Krishna et al.'s Bellwether0 since its run-time is much slower $\Theta(N^2)$ and that longer run-time is not associated with an outstandingly better performance. \item Nor would we recommend TPTL since it has the outstandingly worst false alarm rate and precision). \item Nor would we recommend GENERAL1 or GENERAL2 since these never perform statistically different and better than GENERAL0.
-Also, these methods produce more models than GENERAL0. \item Finally, we see that our recommended model GENERAL0 performs similar to self (which is our reference model) in most cases, the only case where self beats GENERAL0 is recall.
-This shows that our recommended model performs similarly to the reference model, indicating our transfer learning approach is reaching respectable performance while being able to generalize conclusions. \ei
+Looking at our results, in Figure~\ref{fig:Statistical_dp}, we recommend STABILIZER0; i.e., use the single model found at the root of the STABILIZER tree.
+We say this since, in all performance measures, STABILIZER0 performs statistically similar or better than our baseline and SOTA methods while also returning the fewest models.
+To defend this recommendation, we note that: \bi \item We would not recommend Krishna et al.'s Bellwether0 since its run-time is much slower $\Theta(N^2)$ and that longer run-time is not associated with an outstandingly better performance. \item Nor would we recommend TPTL since it has the outstandingly worst false alarm rate and precision). \item Nor would we recommend STABILIZER1/STABILIZER2 since these never perform statistically different and better than STABILIZER0.
+Also, they produce more models than STABILIZER0. \item Finally, we see our recommended model STABILIZER0 performs similar to self (which is reference model) in most cases, the only case where self beats STABILIZER0 is recall.
+This shows that our recommended model performs similarly to the reference model, indicating our transfer learning approach is reaching respectable performance while being able to stable conclusions. \ei

-Overall, we summarize Figure~\ref{fig:Statistical_dp} results as follows: ``Across multiple performance criteria, the faster GENERAL0 never performs worse than Bellwether0.
-Furthermore, measured in terms of recall, GENERAL0 performs statistically better.
-And thus suitable for transfer learning and generalization of feature importance''.
+Overall, we summarize Figure~\ref{fig:Statistical_dp} results as follows: ``Across multiple performance criteria, the faster STABILIZER0 never performs worse than Bellwether0.
+Furthermore, measured in terms of recall, STABILIZER0 performs statistically better.
+And thus suitable for transfer learning and generating stable conclusions''.

 \textbf{(b)~Project health estimation:} Figure~\ref{fig:Statistical_ph} shows the results of the project health estimation case study.
-Here the performance criterion is Magnitude of the Relative Error (MRE), as mentioned in \S\ref{sec:Measures}.
+Here the performance criterion is MRE, as mentioned in \S\ref{sec:Measures}.
 Unlike defect prediction case study, project health can be estimated in many ways, as shown in Table~\ref{tbl:feature_ph}.
-For each of the seven goals, the new algorithm GENERAL is compared against the reference model (self), global model (global), and conventional bellwether (Bellwether0)\footnote{Now, one difference from defect prediction case study is that we do not compare against TPTL as it is a transfer learning approach designed explicitly for defect prediction.}.
+For each of the seven goals, the new algorithm STABILIZER is compared against the reference model (i.e. ``self'', that uses the local data), global model (``global''), and conventional bellwether (``Bellwether0'')